Rear of the Russian Armed Forces: History

 The Railway Troops are one of the best-known branches of the Rear of the Armed Forces.
 Russian President Vladimir Putin inspecting Railway Troops in Moscow Kremlin.

 The formation of Russian rear services is commonly ascribed to the year 1700, when Peter I of Russia signed an order On Management of the Grain Supplies of All Military People to okolnichy Yazykov with Elevating Him to Commissary General After That, thus forming the first supply service (Proviantskiy Prikaz).
 In 1711 all military supply services were incorporated in the army.
 However the word "rear" (тыл) as a separate term appeared only in the Russo-Japanese War of 1904-1905.
 Shortly after the onset of Operation Barbarossa in 1941, the Russian rear services experienced severe difficulties, which were fixed after the order "On Organization of the Rear Services Management Office of the Red Army..." was enacted by the People's Commissar of Defence, Marshal of the Soviet Union Semyon Timoshenko.
 The Rear Services of the Armed Forces of the Soviet Union were renamed as the Rear Services of the Armed Forces of Russia in 1991.

 In 2010 it was transformed into the Logistical Support of the Russian Armed Forces.

 Road Troops

 The Road Troops (Russian: Дорожные войска) are a part of Material and Technical Support of the Armed Forces of the Russian Federation.
 They included road commandant units and formations, bridge, pontoon-bridge, as well as road units and subdivisions, designed to perform road maintenance tasks.

-In Russia until 2017, there were also road construction 'parts' (since 1996 officially called road-building military formations), which were outside the size norms of the Armed Forces of the Russian Federation and included:
+In Russia until 2017, there were also road construction units (since 1996 officially called road-building military formations), which were outside the size norms of the Armed Forces of the Russian Federation and included: